grange85/ahfow-www/_posts/2020/2020-08-03-twenty-galaxie-500-covers-for-2020.md

 The series, curated by David Newgarden (formerly of WFMU around the time Galaxie 500 were active), opens with [Kiwi Jr. covering Tugboat](https://www.20-20-20.com/twentysongs2020).

-In no particular order the following have all been mentioned as contributing to this series - I have ~~seventeen~~ twenty ...

  - _[Kiwi Jr - Tugboat](https://www.reddit.com/r/aheadfullofwishes/comments/i42rgv/day_1_of_the_galaxie_500_covers_project_was_kiwi/)_
  - _[Rachel Haden - Hearing Voices](https://www.reddit.com/r/aheadfullofwishes/comments/i3fltp/rachel_hadens_lovely_bassdriven_cover_of_hearing/)_
  - _[Deadbeat Beat - Oblivious](https://www.reddit.com/r/aheadfullofwishes/comments/i40iib/day_3_of_the_galaxie_500_covers_project_in_the/)_